tmiddlet2666/coherence-playground/logging/README.md

 ## Running the Example

-1. Create and start a Coherence Cluster with metrics enabled using the following:
+1. Create and start a Coherence Cluster using the following:

    ```bash
    $ cohctl create cluster my-cluster